Edelman Financial Engines: Edelman Financial Engines

 Hellman & Friedman acquired Financial Engines in 2018 for $3 billion and merged it with Edelman Financial Services.
 The new firm became the largest independent registered investment adviser in the United States, managing $191 billion.
 Financial Engines CEO Larry Raffone became president and CEO of the combined company, while Ric Edelman was made its chairman of financial and investor education.
 In November 2018, the merged company announced it would operate under the name Edelman Financial Engines.
 One objective of the merger was to combine the companies' workplace retirement and financial planning services.

-For five consecutive years between 2018 and 2022, Barron's ranked Edelman Financial Engines as the #1 registered financial advisory firm in the United States.
+For six consecutive years between 2018 and 2023, Barron's ranked Edelman Financial Engines as the #1 registered financial advisory firm in the United States.
 Former Department of Labor assistant secretary Phyllis Borzi joined the company's board in November 2018.
-The company named Kelly O'Donnell, founder of its Women in Leadership program, as head of its workplace business in November 2019.
-Jason Van de Loo became head of its wealth planning business in January 2020.

-As of August 2020, the company managed $291 billion in assets for more than 1.3 million clients, mostly in 401(k) plans.
+As of December 31, 2023, the company managed more than $270 billion in assets for more than 1.3 million clients, mostly in 401(k) plans.

 In March 2021, Edelman Financial Engines announced that Warburg Pincus would be taking a minority stake in the company.
 The transaction represented a valuation of $7.3 billion, a 62% increase in the company's value since its formation in 2018.

 In June 2021, Edelman Financial Engines announced that Ric Edelman would step down from his role as chairman of financial education and client experience but stay on as a strategic adviser and board member.
 He also remains the firm's largest individual shareholder.

 In January 2022, Edelman Financial Engines launched Everyday Wealth with Soledad O’Brien and Jean Chatzky, a financial and investment advice podcast hosted by Jean Chatzky and Soledad O’Brien.
-The weekly episodes cover personal finance, the economy, wealth management, and other financial topics.
+The weekly episodes covered personal finance, the economy, wealth management, and other financial topics.
+The podcast ended in early 2024.

 Services

-Wealth Management - Jason Van de Loo heads Edelman Financial Engines' retail wealth management.
-As of January 2020, the company employed 320 financial planners overseeing nearly $40 billion across 92,000 retail clients.
+Wealth Management - As of January 2020, the company employed 320 financial planners overseeing nearly $40 billion across 92,000 retail clients.